evilsoft/crocks/docs/src/pages/docs/crocks/State.md

 `State` instance.
 To make the state accessible, `get` will place the state in the resultant portion, overwriting what was there previously.

-`get` may be called with or without a function as it's argument.
+`get` may be called with or without a function as its argument.
 When nothing is provided for the argument, the state will be applied to the resultant as is.
 The state will be mapped over any provided function that takes the same type as the state, with the result deposited in the resultant.